Malwarehunts/Malchain/README.md

 ## License

-MIT License - See LICENSE for details.
+MIT License - See LICENSE.md for details.

 **Updated**: November 2025